 Josephus writes that Saul's attempted suicide was stalled because he was not able to run the sword through himself, and that he therefore asked the Amalekite to finish it.

-Saul was marvelously handsome; and the maidens who told him concerning Samuel talked so long with him that they might observe his beauty the more.
+Saul was marvelously handsome; and the maidens who told him concerning Samuel talked so long with him in order to observe his beauty for longer.

-When he received the command to smite Amalek, Saul said: For one found slain the Torah requires a sin offering; and here so many shall be slain.
+When commanded to smite Amalek, Saul said: For one found slain the Torah requires a sin offering; and here so many shall be slain.

 Saul expended his own substance for the war, and although he knew that he and his sons would fall in battle, he nevertheless went forward, while David heeded the wish of his soldiers not to go to war in person.